Endereco/CityNameAutocomplete/README.md

 CityNameAutocomplete relies on StatusIndicator to mark fields green on correct input.

 CityNameAutocomplete also relies on Accounting to generate the tid and track transactions.

+## Methods

+### updateConfig(object newConfig)

+Updates inner config.
+Existing fields are overwritten, new fields are added, other field are kept.

+### checkIfFieldsAreSet()

+Checks if all relevant fields are set and marks the service as "dirty", if there was a change.
+Dirty state trigger reinitialisation.

+### getPredictions()

+Get a list of possible city names and eventually postcodes for the provided input.
+Returns a promise that is resolved once the answer from remote server is in.

+### renderDropdown()

+Renders the autocomplete list.

+### removeDropdown()

+Removes autocomplete list from DOM.